August Burns Red Presents: Sleddin' Hill

-August Burns Red Presents: Sleddin' Hill, A Holiday Album is the fifth studio album, the first Christmas album and the first instrumental album by American metalcore band August Burns Red.
+August Burns Red Presents: Sleddin' Hill, A Holiday Album is the fifth studio album, the first Christmas album and the first instrumental (Note: The tracks "Rudolph the Red-Nosed Reindeer" and "Joy to the World" both feature vocals.) album by American metalcore band August Burns Red.
 It was released on October 9, 2012, through Solid State Records and was produced by Carson Slovak.

 Background

 The album was announced on Solid State's website on August 7, 2012.

+Despite being mainly an instrumental album, several tracks feature vocals ("Rudolph the Red-Nosed Reindeer" and "Joy to the World").

 Discussing the album, lead guitarist J.B.
 Brubaker said he was able "to get a little more wild" with his influences and that one of the solos was an ode to Blue Album-era Weezer.
 He also said that his punk influences are evident all over the album.

 "Flurries" was the first song released from the album for streaming.
 It was released online on August 31, 2012.

 "Sleigh Ride" was the second song released from the album.
 It was released on September 18, 2012 to online retailers.
 The song was one of the last songs to be recorded for the album due to "its crazy song structure and various key changes", guitarist J.B.
 Brubaker said.
 The song features a jazz section in the middle with a horn section.